jspaaks/holdings/README.md

 ## Backend

-Use a spreadsheet program like Excel or LibreOffice Calc to remove the first rows of the download CSV file `OfxDownload.csv`, such that it starts with row headers `Account Number`, `Trade Date`, `Settlement Date`, etc. Save this file as e.g. `data/transactions.csv`

-Change directory into `backend/`
+Change directory into `backend/`.

 ```console
 $ cd backend
 ```

+Download the transactions spreadsheet from Vanguard, then use a spreadsheet program like Excel or LibreOffice Calc to remove the first rows of the downloaded CSV file `OfxDownload.csv`, such that it starts with row headers `Account Number`, `Trade Date`, `Settlement Date`, etc. Save this file as e.g. `data/transactions.csv`.

 Create a Python virtual environment
 ```console